soimort/translate-shell/man/trans.1.md

     Show the definition of the original word in the dictionary.

+**-identify**
+:   Language identification.

+    Show the identified language of the original text.

 **-show-original** *Y/n*
 :   Show original text or not. (default: yes)